anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/legend.md

 ## Legend Shape

-To change the legend icon shape, use the `legendShape` property in the `series`.
-By default, legend icon shape is `seriesType`.
+To change the legend icon shape, use the `LegendShape` property in the `Series`.
+By default, legend icon shape is `SeriesType`.

 {% aspTab template="chart/accumulation-charts/legend/legend-shape", sourceFiles="legend-shape.cs" %}